francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 # Acknowledgments
 {:numbered="false"}

-Maxime Piraux, Olivier Bonaventure and all the authors of
+Maxime Piraux and all the authors of
 {{I-D.swett-nwcrg-coding-for-quic}}.